Alex Nicholson (fighter)

-Alex Mark Nicholson (born May 2, 1990) is an American professional mixed martial artist formally competing in the heavyweight division of the Professional Fighters League.
+Alex Nicholson (born May 2, 1990) is an American professional mixed martial artist formally competing in the heavyweight division of the Professional Fighters League.
 A professional competitor since 2014, he has competed for the UFC and Legacy Fighting Alliance.

 Background

 Born and raised in Apopka, Florida, Nicholson played basketball growing up before being introduced to martial arts and boxing.
 In boxing, he was a Florida Golden Gloves Champion, as well as a state amateur Muay Thai champion, in which he was undefeated.

 Mixed martial arts career

 Early career

-After an amateur career in 2012 and 2013 where he held a record of 4-7, Nicholson made his professional MMA debut in February 2014.
+After an amateur career in 2012 and 2013 where he held a record of 4–7, Nicholson made his professional MMA debut in February 2014.
 He amassed a record of 6 wins against 1 loss before signing with the Ultimate Fighting Championship.

 Ultimate Fighting Championship

-Nicholson made his UFC debut on February 6, 2016 at UFC Fight Night: Hendricks vs. Thompson.
+Nicholson made his UFC debut on February 6, 2016, at UFC Fight Night: Hendricks vs. Thompson.
 He faced Misha Cirkunov on the card and lost the fight via submission in the second round.